Headlines

 In Malaysia, having made it to Q3 for the first time, qualifying fifth and out-qualifying Barrichello for the first time, Nico looked set to finish eleventh until Fernando Alonso blew his engine three laps from the end, thus promoting the German to tenth and into the points.

+He was tenth again at Silverstone, while in Hungary he finished sixth, a career best.
+He also picked up points finishes in Italy, Singapore, and Korea.
 In the Japanese Grand Prix, Renault driver Vitaly Petrov misjudged a move at the start and cut across Nico's nose thereby taking them both out of the race.

-It was at this time that reports began to emerge suggesting that Nico might lose his seat to GP2 champion Pastor Maldonado in 2011, the Venezuelan able to bring much needed backing to the Grove outfit.
+It was at this time that reports began to emerge suggesting that Nico might lose his seat to GP2 champion Pastor Maldonado in 2011, the Venezuelan able to bring much needed cash to the Grove outfit.

 At Interlagos, the penultimate race of the season, Nico took his first F1 pole position, beating Sebastian Vettel by 1.049s.
 It was Williams first pole position since the 2005 European Grand Prix.

 To prove it was no fluke, the youngster completed a final lap having already secured pole, increasing the gap to the rest of the field.
-Unfortunately, after losing the lead on the opening lap, he eventually finished the race in eighth place.
+Unfortunately, next day, after losing the lead on the opening lap, he eventually finished the race in eighth place.

 Days after the season finale in Abu Dhabi, Williams confirmed that Nico would not be with the team in 2011, his seat, as predicted, going to Maldonado.